 Pianist Shai Wosner has attracted international recognition for his exceptional artistry, musical integrity, and creative insight.
 His performances of a broad range of repertoire—from Beethoven and Schubert to Ligeti and the music of today—reflect a degree of virtuosity and intellectual curiosity that has made him a favorite among audiences and critics, who note his “keen musical mind and deep musical soul” (NPR’s All Things Considered).

 Born in Israel, Mr. Wosner enjoyed a broad musical education from a very early age, studying piano with Opher Brayer and Emanuel Krasovsky, as well as composition, theory, and improvisation with André Hajdu.
 He later studied at The Juilliard School with Emanuel Ax.
-Mr. Wosner is on the faculty at the Longy School of Music in Boston.
+He is a recipient of Lincoln Center’s Martin E. Segal Award, an Avery Fisher Career Grant, and a Borletti-Buitoni Trust Award, which he used to commission Michael Hersch’s concerto Along the Ravines for performance with the Seattle Symphony and Deutsche Radio Philharmonie.
+He is also a former BBC New Generation Artist and alumnus of Lincoln Center’s Bowers Program (formerly CMS Two).
 He resides in New York with his wife and two children.

 Find out more by visiting his website shaiwosner.com or by visiting his social media pages: